154) Breaking God’s Covenant Doesn’t End It

-However!
-The rabbis started to develop new interpretations of the Jewish laws and customs, which were collected in the Mishnah and Talmud.
-They also started to develop new traditions” transforming biblical Judaism into the doctrine of the Pharisees which is so condemned in scripture.
+Failing a Levitical priesthood to serve the scattered Jews, self-propelled teachers / rabbis sprang up, developinng new interpretations of the Jewish laws and customs, new traditions collected in the Mishnah and Talmud, transforming biblical Judaism into the doctrine of the Pharisees which is so condemned in scripture.

-These continued to override Mosaic law even after a remnant returned from Babylon, rebuilt the temple, and re-established the Levitical rites.
+These continued to corrupt Mosaic law even after a remnant returned from Babylon, rebuilt the temple, and re-established the Levitical rites.

 Once again, chastisement under the latest empire, the Greek Seleucids culminating in terrible persecution under the infamous Antiochus Epiphanes.